Pauline Oliveros: Career

-UCSD

-In 1967, Oliveros left Mills to take a faculty music department position at the University of California, San Diego.
+In 1967, Oliveros left Mills to take a position at the University of California, San Diego.
 There, Oliveros met theoretical physicist and karate master Lester Ingber, with whom she collaborated in defining the attentional process as applied to music listening.
 She also studied karate under Ingber, achieving black belt level.
-In 1973, Oliveros conducted studies at the University's one-year-old Center for Music Experiment; she served as the center's director from 1976 to 1979.
-In 1981, to escape creative constriction, she left her tenured position as full Professor of Music at University of California, San Diego and relocated to upstate New York to become an independent composer, performer, and consultant.
+In 1973, Oliveros conducted studies at the university's one-year-old Center for Music Experiment; she served as the center's director from 1976 to 1979.
+In 1981, to escape creative constriction, she left her tenured position at UCSD and relocated to upstate New York to become an independent composer, performer, and consultant.

+In 1987, Oliveros had the tuning of her accordion changed from equal temperament to just intonation.
+She sings and plays the retuned accordion (without electronics) in the 1993 opera Agamemnon.